Nikoolaii/Nikoolaii-PortfolioV3/README.md

 ## ℹ️ About the Project

-This is the third version of my portfolio, made with nuxtjs, it's an online résumé of my work and my timeline
+This project is a personal portfolio website that showcases my work, my experiences and also somes posts.
+It is built with Nuxtjs, a general-purpose programming language.
+The website is designed to be responsive and accessible on all devices, including desktops, tablets, and smartphones.